lzim/mtl/blue/session03/s03_learner/mtl_session03_see.md

 ### Produce tabs of descriptive team data:
 - At [mtl.how/data_test](https://mtl.how/data_test), select your consortium and VISN on the Data UI Landing page.
 - Click on the  **ClinicSelection tab**.
      - Your Team's Clinic Selections from the previous session should auto-populate in the **ClinicSelection** tab.
      - In the event they do not, to make clinic selections yourself, you can select the same set of clinics you chose in Session 2 of _Modeling to Learn_.
-- Then, click "Apply".
+- Click "Apply".

 [![](https://github.com/lzim/teampsd/blob/master/resources/gifs/mtl_2.5/data_ui_team_data_landing_page.gif?raw=true)](#DontLink)